Groovin'

-"Groovin" is a song written by the American singer songwriters Felix Cavaliere and Eddie Brigati, initially recorded by their group the Young Rascals in 1967.
+"Groovin" is a song written by American singer-songwriters Felix Cavaliere and Eddie Brigati, initially recorded by their group the Young Rascals in 1967.
 Cavaliere was inspired to compose the song by his girlfriend Adrienne Buccheri, whom he only got to meet on Sundays amidst heavy touring and recording.
-Musically, the song differs from most of band's previous output, leaving the garage rock genre for Latin American influences, such as baião.
+Musically, the song differs from most of the band's previous output, leaving the garage rock genre for Latin American influences, such as baião.
 Lyrically, "Groovin tells the tale of a narrator spending time with his partner on a Sunday afternoon.
 The song was arranged and recorded at the Talentmasters Studios, New York City in March of 1967.

 Initially, Atlantic Records were skeptical of releasing "Groovin as a single, given that it deviated from their previous output.
 After hearing it, the disc jockey Murray the K convinced Jerry Wexler to release it.
 "Groovin was released as a single on April 10, 1967, backed by "Sueño".
 It became a commercial hit, reaching number-one on the Billboard Hot 100 in May 1967.
 It peaked at number eight in the UK as the Young Rascals' only hit there.

 Upon initial release, "Groovin received widespread critical acclaim by critics, who noted the new direction the Young Rascals took with the single.
 Owing to the success, it became the title track of the band's third studio album.
 Retrospective appraisal of the single have often noted the experimental nature of the single.
 Shortly after the release of the original, Booker T. & the M.G.'s recorded a cover that reached number 21 on Billboard Hot 100, while War and Pato Banton have seen success with their versions.
 The Young Rascals original version is on the 500 Songs that Shaped Rock and Roll list and has been awarded a Grammy Hall of Fame Award.